ReDASers/PhishBench/README.md

 ############# README ##################

-The platform extract features from emails and URLs, run classifiers, and returns the results using different evaluation metrics.
+The PhishBench platform extract features from emails and URLs, run classifiers, and returns the results using different evaluation metrics.

-##### INSTALL
+##### INSTALLATION
-the platform is coded using Python 3.6.4 the code imports multiple modules, and the user will be asked to download them if they're not installed yet.
-All the modules can be downloaded using the "pip -install" command the List of the commands will be found at end of the file.
+PhishBench requires Python 3.7 to run.

+To install, clone this repo.
+Then install dependencies by running

+    pip install -r requirements.txt
+    pip install .

 ##### HOW TO RUN THE PROGRAM
 all the modules can be run using the python command like so: "python main.py" or "python update.py"